forta-network/docs/docs/scanner-quickstart.md

   - Receiving detection bots to run
   - Asserting an authority on the outputted alerts

 While this address remains as the main identity, it must be owned by a different wallet.
 After registration, the scan node is minted as an NFT (ERC721) and transferred to this owner.
+You can check the [smart contract documentation here](smart-contracts.md).

 In the future, the owner wallet will allow you to disable your scan node remotely and avoid slashing while you do maintenance (for a short period) or when you decide to shut down your node entirely.
 Right now, `forta disable` and `forta enable` commands are available to you to do the same using the scan node private key.